-Base Ticket Offices have nothing to do with tracking the ticket limit.
+Base Ticket Offices have nothing to do with tracking the Disney Armed Forces Salute ticket limit.
 In fact some will go ahead and happily sell you tickets that you will be unable to use, after you have reached your ticket limit.
-Disney does the tracking to ensure you do not use more that you are allowed to.
+Disney does the tracking of these special tickets to ensure you do not use more that you are allowed to.

-In this modern age all electronic data is a target, but Disney asks for only the most basic information to track ticket usage: name, address, email.
+In this modern age all electronic data is a target, but Disney asks for only the most basic information to track ticket usage: name and birthday which they get off your ID.
 They have no access to any DoD system such as the DEERS database.
 Your ID is only looked at to prove eligibility.
 Your Social Security Number is not recorded nor are CAC chips accessed or IDs swiped.

 Disney has been collecting this same information since 2009 and literally hundreds of thousands of military members have successfully used this offer with no privacy issues that I have ever heard of.